MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     > **IMPORTANT**: GitHub Copilot asks for assistance when generating the spec.md file.
 For example, GitHub Copilot requests permission to create a new repository branch for the specification.
 Grant permission when required by responding in the Chat view.

-    It can take several minutes to create and validate the spec.md file.
+    It can take 4-6 minutes to create and validate the spec.md file.

 1. Once the specify workflow is complete, use Visual Studio Code's EXPLORER view to expand the **specs** and **checklists** folders.